bcgov/sbc-mcap/README.md

 ### FREQUENTLY ASKED QUESTIONS (FAQ)

-Q. What platforms, operating systems or servers will I need to host my own page that uses the MCAP functions (web chat and/or live assist)?
+Q. What platforms, operating systems or servers will I need to host my own page that uses the MCAP functions (Web Chat and/or Live Assist)?

 >There is no specific requirement for the web environment on which you can host your own MCAP-capable pages.
 All you need is a system to serve web pages to the user.
 Commonly used platforms are Apache Web Server, NGinx or even IIS.
-You can even write your own web server such as in the Demo SPA, which includes its own server written in node.js
+You can even write your own web server such as in the Demo SPA, which includes its own server written in node.js.

-Q. What platforms, operating systems or servers does the MCAP Single Page App run under?
+Q. What platforms, operating systems or servers does the MCAP SPA run under?

->The SPA has its own built-in web server and runs as a node.js app.
+>The Single Page App has its own built-in web server and runs as a node.js app.
 It will run on any system with node.js available.

 Q. So do I need to run a node.js server in order to write or host my own MCAP pages?